ABISprotocol/ABIS/specification_labordayweekend.md

-        3. Wallet system which enables recurring donations contingent upon user specification of threshold, such that with threshold count of W (where W = a BCN amount that includes the amount of microdonation, and a fee, or a portion of fee for bundled microdonations which may be provided through an extension of payment protocols), any transaction at or above W (where W includes microdonation and fee) will trigger a release of microdonations at preferences set by the user, wherever microdonations together are an amount less than W and greater than zero, for microdonations which are at amounts of X, Y, and Z [or X+Y+Z] as examples.
+        3. Wallet system which enables recurring donations contingent upon user specification of threshold, such that with threshold count of W (where W = a BCN amount that includes the amount of microdonation, and a fee, or a portion of fee for bundled microdonations which may be provided through an extension of payment protocols), any transaction at or above W (where W includes microdonation and fee, and may also include a transfer amount that is designated for a purchase where that amount to be transferred for a purchase is distinct from any microdonation and corresponding microdonation fee amount) will trigger a release of microdonations at preferences set by the user, wherever microdonations together are an amount less than W and greater than zero, for microdonations which are at amounts of X, Y, and Z [or X+Y+Z], as examples.

         4. Code Snippets, Suggestions for Implementation (Published on Sept.
 1, 2014):
             Note that these are initial suggestions intended to stimulate development discussion,